fwolf-ph/PPO-Algorithmus-zur-Drohnensteuerung/README.md

 https://github.com/user-attachments/assets/103d9201-d79b-4354-8d69-1901f3e4302a

+## Project Structure and Deliverables

+The project consists of the following key components:

+* **`drone_env.zip`**: This archive contains the simulation environment and the reference testing suite provided by the project supervisor for benchmarking and validation.
+* **`PPODrone.py`**: The final implementation of the autonomous flight controller.
+This script utilizes the Proximal Policy Optimization (PPO) algorithm and serves as the officially approved solution for the project requirements.

 ## How it Works
 The project implements the **Proximal Policy Optimization (PPO)** algorithm, an Actor-Critic method.
 The workflow includes: